 Caledonia is the name the Romans gave to the land to the north of their province of Britannia.
 Tacitus and other historians described Caledonia as the area north of Hadrian's Wall, home of the large central Pictish tribe, the Caledonii.
 Today, the name is applied to Scotland as a whole, a romantic reminder of a fiercely tribal and independant past.

 Once upon a time, my family lived near what is now the English border.
 A castle there still bears my family name (I must go kick the usurpers out some time).
-My ancestors did actually secede from both England and Scotland; they made their own laws, raised their own taxes and dispensed their own justice.
-This wonderful state of affairs lasted for a surprisingly long while; until the surrounding powers noticed, resulting in a hasty departure to the colony of New south Wales.
+My ancestors actually seceded from both England and Scotland; they made their own laws, raised their own taxes and dispensed their own justice.
+This wonderful state of affairs lasted for a surprisingly long while; until the surrounding powers noticed, resulting in a hasty departure to the colony of New South Wales.

 For me, returning to Scotland is going home.
 The culture, the people, the landscape are all so familiar, so comfortable.

 Scotland can claim many a National Treasure.
 One of them is Dougie MacLean.
 Caledonia, from his first album, is regarded by many as Scotland's unofficial national anthem.
 Oft covered, Caledonia still belongs to Dougie MacLean.

 Which, inevitably, brings us to Scotland's national poet, the Bard of Ayrshire, Rabbie Burns.
 An inspiration to both Libertarians and Socialists, a pioneer of the Romantic movement, an icon bordering on cult leader to the Scottish diaspora and general all round Wilde-style tart, Burns secured immortality in the mere 37 years he spent on this Earth.
 Like many who come to understand the nature of things, he slipped into depression and disillusionment in the final years of his short life.
 Burns' funeral took place on Monday 25 July 1796; the day his son Maxwell was born.